-Population growth in urban and rural areas that contain Biosphere buffer zones adjacent to the Escarpment catalyzes the conversion of agricultural land and leads to housing starts, demand for the products of quarrying/ aggregate, increased transportation, and other economic activity with attendant urban environmental effects such as heat islands, air pollution, stormwater run-off, and the like.
+Population growth in urban and rural areas that contain Biosphere buffer zones adjacent to the Escarpment catalyzes the conversion of agricultural land and leads to housing starts, demand for the products of quarrying/aggregate, increased transportation, and other economic activity with attendant urban environmental effects such as heat islands, air pollution, stormwater run-off, and the like.

-As the province continues to plan on the best course of action for intervening on the housing crisis faced in Southern Ontario, there is a need for the Niagara Escarpment Commission to continue to maintain the balance of sustainable development and conservation within the Biosphere.
+As the province continues to plan on the best course of action for intervening on the housing crisis faced in Southern Ontario, there is a need for the Commission to continue to maintain the balance of sustainable development and conservation within the Biosphere.
 Population growth brings land use changes which are generally more intensive and feature less forested or open landscapes which are amenable to wildlife habitat and diversity.
 Many organizations within the Biosphere have worked to protect the biodiversity and sensitive ecosystems in the Biosphere from the increased pressure of population growth through contributing to Canada's Target 1.

-Greenbelt, Conservation Ontario, Ontario Nature - the Municipal Protected Area Project
+Greenbelt, Conservation Ontario, Ontario Nature - the Municipal Protected Area Project environmentally significant lands against Canada's protected areas standard.

-With support from the Greenbelt Foundation, Ontario Nature is collaborating with Conservation Ontario to contribute to Canada's Target 1 of protecting 25% of lands and waters by 2025 and 30% by 2030.
-The organizations are engaging municipalities and Conservation Authorities (CAs) in the Greater Golden Horseshoe (GGH) to assess environmentally significant lands against Canada's protected areas standard.
 Lands meeting the standard will count towards the federal target.
 Working with five municipalities and four CAs, Ontario Nature has worked with many partners assessing land, finding that many meet the national protected areas standard, ranging from urban parks to rare ecosystems on the Biosphere, Greenbelt, and Oak Ridges Moraine.